NeCeN/Fade/Readme.txt

+#Fade project

-Slideshow test in Javascript with two div animation.
+Slideshow animation test in Javascript with two div.